lbazhenov/workflow/README.md

   // Fill "operations" map here...
   // Something like...
-  // operation.put("FirstState", new YourFirstStateImpl());
+  // operations.put("FirstState", new YourFirstStateImpl());
   // Note: you may reuse the same state implementation but in this case it will require
   // conditional logic based on node name.

-  // Request the instance of the flow FlowInstance&lt;String&gt;           flow = flowBuilder.getFlowInstance(operations, defaultOperation);
+  // Request the instance of the flow FlowInstance&lt;String&gt;           flowInstance = flow.getFlowInstance(operations, defaultOperation);

- // Do your business with invoking move() to make a transition... flow.move(); // Operation instance from "operations" map or default one is called back
+ // Do your business with invoking move() to make a transition... flowInstance.move(); // Operation from "operations" map or default one is used to make a call back

  // .....
 </pre>